FourThought Financial LLC Acquires 2,256 Shares of Avalara, Inc. (NYSE:AVLR)

 Wall Street Analyst Weigh In

 A number of analysts have recently issued reports on the company.
-Morgan Stanley lowered their price objective on Avalara from $216.00 to $130.00 and set an “overweight” rating on the stock in a research report on Thursday, March 24th.
+Bank of America cut Avalara from a “buy” rating to a “neutral” rating and lowered their price objective for the company from $140.00 to $100.00 in a research report on Monday, April 25th.
 Piper Sandler lowered their price objective on Avalara from $135.00 to $118.00 and set an “overweight” rating on the stock in a research report on Monday.
-Mizuho decreased their price target on Avalara from $160.00 to $110.00 in a research note on Friday, May 6th.
 The Goldman Sachs Group decreased their price target on Avalara from $123.00 to $109.00 and set a “buy” rating on the stock in a research note on Thursday, July 14th.
-Finally, Bank of America lowered Avalara from a “buy” rating to a “neutral” rating and decreased their price target for the company from $140.00 to $100.00 in a research note on Monday, April 25th.
+Canaccord Genuity Group decreased their price target on Avalara from $140.00 to $100.00 and set a “buy” rating on the stock in a research note on Friday, May 6th.
+Finally, Stifel Nicolaus decreased their price target on Avalara from $135.00 to $115.00 and set a “buy” rating on the stock in a research note on Monday, March 21st.
 One equities research analyst has rated the stock with a hold rating and fifteen have given a buy rating to the company’s stock.
 Based on data from MarketBeat, the stock presently has a consensus rating of “Moderate Buy” and an average price target of $143.00.

 Avalara Price Performance